 - By sending an email to the following address: firstname.lastname@example.org

-Finally, the Client reserves the right to file a complaint with the CNIL (French Data Protection Authority) if the Client considers his rights have been breached.
-Contact information of the CNIL: Commission Nationale de l'Informatique et des Libertés, 3 place de Fontenoy, TSA 80715, 75334 Paris Cedex 07, France – Tel.: +33 (0)1 53 73 22 22 – Fax: +33 (0)1 53 73 22 00 – Website: https://www.cnil.fr/fr/plaintes.
+Finally, the Client has the right to file a complaint with the CNIL if he considers that his rights have been breached.
+Contact information of the CNIL: Commission Nationale de l'Informatique et des Libertés, 3 place de Fontenoy, TSA 80715, 75334 Paris Cedex 07, France – Phone: +33 (0)1 53 73 22 22 – Fax: +33 (0)1 53 73 22 00 – Website: https://www.cnil.fr/fr/plaintes.

-Finally, the Client can register, at no cost, to enlist to oppose calls by telemarketers in order to no longer be solicited by a professional with whom the Client has no current contractual relationship, in accordance with Article L 223-2 of the Consumer Code. (http://www.bloctel.gouv.fr).
+Finally, the Client can register, at no cost, to enlist to oppose calls by telemarketers in order to no longer be solicited by a professional with whom the Client has no ongoing contractual relationship, in accordance with Article L 223-2 of the Consumer Code. (http://www.bloctel.gouv.fr).

 The present general terms and conditions are subject to French law for all interpretation and application.

-In the event of a failure to reach an amicable settlement, the Client can pursue legal action either in a jurisdiction territorially competent under the Code of Civil Procedure, or in the jurisdiction where the Client was present at the time of entering the contract or where the injurious event occurred (Article R. 631-3 of the Consumer Code).
+In the event of a failure to reach an amicable settlement, the Client can pursue legal action either in a jurisdiction territorially competent under the Code of Civil Procedure, or in the jurisdiction where the Client was present at the time of entering into the contract or where the injurious event occurred (Article R. 631-3 of the Consumer Code).